 The focus of our firm’s Trusts & Estate Planning Practice Group is to advise clients regarding individual estate planning goals for their spouses, children, parents, charities, schools and businesses.
 We thoroughly review our client’s existing planning, and reveal where additional planning can be beneficial based upon their unique goals.

-The focus of our Firm's estate planning practice is to advise clients regarding basic principles of the complex federal estate tax laws, to achieve their dispositive intent with minimum estate, gift and property tax consequences.
+We work to simplify and explain the basic principles of complex federal estate tax laws to achieve their dispositive intent with minimum estate, gift and property tax consequences.

-Clients are counseled on the appropriate use of various available techniques, such as living trusts utilizing the unlimited marital deduction through the use of “Q-TIP” trusts and unified credit trusts, minimizing the adverse effects of the generation-skipping tax, reducing the taxable estate through lifetime gifts, the establishment of life insurance trusts, residence "GRIT's" and other irrevocable trusts, family limited partnerships or LLCs.
+Clients are counseled on the appropriate use of various available techniques, such as living trusts utilizing the unlimited marital deduction through the use of “Q-TIP” trusts and unified credit trusts; and minimizing the adverse effects of the generation-skipping tax.
+Often we work with clients to reduce their taxable estate through lifetime gift planning, use of life insurance trusts, residence “QPRTs” and other trusts, and family limited partnerships or LLCs.